tu2-atmanand/task-board-docs/docs/6_Features/16_Dependency_Map.md

 ## Overview

-This powerful visualization tool is designed to work seamlessly with the **Dependency Flow Planning (DFP) Methodology**, a revolutionary approach to project management that emphasizes child-to-parent task flows and strict dependencies.
+This powerful visualization tool is based on the [**Dependency Flow Planning (DFP) Methodology**](/docs/12_Articles/1_Dependency_Flow_Planning-DFP.md), a revolutionary approach to project management that emphasizes child-to-parent task flows and strict dependencies.
+Specially useful for sequential projects.

 With the Map View, you can:
 - Visualize task dependencies as a flowchart on a digital canvas